 Add in the mashed bananas and beaten eggs.
 Mix well.

 Remove bread from oven.
 Place on a cooling rack for about 20 minutes before cutting.
-Bread should easily come out of pan…be sure to gently peel off the wax paper.
-I say 20 minutes…but I can assure you…you won’t be able to wait…and that is totally ok!
+Banana Bread should easily come out of pan.
+Be sure to gently peel off the wax paper.
+I say 20 minutes, but I can assure you, you won’t be able to wait.
+That is totally ok!
 Hence, why I suggest making two!!!
 ENJOY!